 She asked me how much money I had.

 “I didn’t know, so I dumped it out on the floor and we counted it.
 I had a lot of money, so it took a long time for me to count it.
-I had four dollars and forty-seven cents.”
+It was four dollars and forty-seven cents.”

 “Ms. Janie said that she had a really special necklace that she didn’t wear anymore that she could sell me for four dollars and forty-seven cents.
 She went in her room and came back with this necklace.”